Joe Bradley (artist)

 Joe Bradley (born 1975) is an American visual artist, known for his minimalist and color field paintings.
-He is also the former lead singer of the punk band Cheeseburger.
 Bradley has been based in New York City and Amagansett.

 Early life and education

 Joe Bradley was born 1975 in Kittery, Maine.
 The artist had his first gallery exhibition in New York after earning his BFA degree from the Rhode Island School of Design (RISD) in 1999.
 It was just three years later that he had his first solo museum show at MoMA PS1.

 Career

 Bradley makes casualist paintings resembling human figures from assembled canvases which reference Color Field painting and Minimalism.
 Bradley has said his work is "intentionally shoddy" and "pathetic" thanks in part to his use of flimsy shop-bought canvases, but he selects his colors and surface textures with care.

 Bradley has developed a style of visual language that is fluid throughout both the art historical canon and the artist's personal experiences.
 Bradley continually reinvents his work in his paintings, drawings, and sculptures, with a profound fluency in iconic modes of art-making that allows him to elegantly move throughout Abstraction, Minimalism, and the gestural mark-making of Abstract Expressionism.
 Yet it is his awareness of both internal and external influences that frees him to take such ideas and make them all his own, never rooting himself in certainty.
 To him, the act of painting requires one to travel amongst the infinite conversations of painters past and present, frequently referencing what he calls the "shared space" of painting, an embracing of the relative nature of all visual art.

+In addition to his primary career, Bradley has also been active in music, having served as the lead singer for American hard rock band Cheeseburger.